-In the case of the authentication phrase protection, the recommendations described in FIPS 112 should be enforced, while protection of shared secrets requires implementation of FIPS 140.
+In the case of the authentication phrase protection, the recommendations described in FIPS 112 should be enforced, while protection of shared secrets requires implementation of FIPS 140

-It is recommended that activation data used for private key activation should be protected by means of cryptographic controls and physical access controls.
+Activation data used for private key activation is protected by means of cryptographic controls and physical access controls.
 Activation data should be biometric data or should be kept securely (not written down) by the entity being authenticated.
 If the authentication data are written down, the level of their protection should be the same as data protected by the usage of a cryptographic token.
 Several unsuccessful attempts to access this module should result in token lock.
 Stored activation data should never be retained together with the token.